UD-CISC320-S23/lesson-19-graph-applications/index.md

 **Interpretation of Results**:

-# Minimum Distance Path (Prims)
+# Minimum Distance Path (Kruskals)

-**Informal Description**: Prims Algorithm finds the minimum spanning tree of a given weighted undirected graph.
+**Informal Description**: Kruskals Algorithm finds the minimum spanning tree of a given weighted undirected graph.
 In this case, the algorithm finds the flight path with the minimum distance covered in order to still reach every location/airport.

 > **Formal Description**:
 >  * Input: Flights.csv: